-We expense the fair value of employee stock awards over the requisite service period, which is typically the vesting period.
+We account for stock-based compensation awards in accordance with ASC 718, Compensation -Stock Compensation, or ASC 718.
+We expense the fair value of stock awards granted to employees and members of the board of directors over the requisite service period, which is typically the vesting period.
 Prior to 2017, expense was recognized net of estimated forfeitures and adjusted to reflect actual forfeitures.
 Effective January 1, 2017, upon adoption of ASU No. 2016-09, Compensation - Stock Compensation under the modified retrospective approach, we began recognizing gross stock compensation expense with actual forfeitures recognized as they occur.
 Compensation cost for restricted stock awards issued to employees is measured using the grant date intrinsic value of the award and is adjusted to reflect actual forfeitures.
 We estimate the fair value of options granted to employees at the date of grant using the Black-Scholes option-pricing model that requires management to apply judgment and make estimates, including:

 - expected volatility, which is calculated based on reported volatility data for a representative group of publicly traded companies for which historical information is available.
-Prior to April 30, 2015, we were a privately-held company and lacked company-specific historical and implied volatility information.
-As such, we have used an average of expected volatility based on the volatilities of a representative group of publicly traded biopharmaceutical companies for a period equal to the expected term of the option grant.
-Beginning in the fourth quarter of 2015, we began to include our own volatility into the average calculation.
-We intend to consistently apply this process using representative companies until a sufficient amount of historical information regarding the volatility of our own share price becomes available; - · risk-free interest rate, which is based on the U.S. Treasury yield curve in effect at the time of grant commensurate with the expected term assumption; - expected term, which we calculate using the simplified method, as prescribed by the Securities and Exchange Commission Staff Accounting Bulletin No. 107, Share-Based Payment, as we have insufficient historical information regarding our stock options to provide a basis for an estimate; - prior to becoming a public company, fair value estimates of the underlying shares of common stock, which were determined using the option-pricing method, or OPM, or a hybrid of the probability-weighted expected return method and the OPM and were approved by our board of directors.
-Upon becoming a public company, the fair value of the underlying shares of common stock equals the closing price of our stock on The Nasdaq Global Select Market on the date of grant; and - dividend yield, which is zero based on the fact that we never paid cash dividends and do not expect to pay any cash dividends in the foreseeable future.
+For these analyses, we select companies with comparable characteristics to ours including enterprise value, risk profiles, position within the industry, and with historical share price information sufficient to meet the expected life of the stock-based awards.
+We compute the historical volatility data using the daily closing prices for the selected companies' shares during the equivalent period of the calculated expected term of our stock-based awards.
+We intend to consistently apply this process using representative companies until a sufficient amount of historical information regarding the volatility of our own share price becomes available; - · risk-free interest rate, which is based on the U.S. Treasury yield curve in effect at the time of grant commensurate with the expected term assumption; - expected term, which we calculate using the simplified method, as prescribed by the Securities and Exchange Commission Staff Accounting Bulletin No. 107, Share-Based Payment, as we have insufficient historical information regarding our stock options to provide a basis for an estimate.
+Under this approach, the weighted-average expected life is presumed to be the average of the contractual term of ten years and the weighted-average vesting term of the stock options, taking into consideration multiple vesting tranches; - dividend yield, which is zero based on the fact that we never paid cash dividends and do not expect to pay any cash dividends in the foreseeable future.